 - Physical and/or electronic signage posting at the attraction entrance of public health advisories prohibiting individuals who are symptomatic from entering the premises. - 5.
 Indoor occupancy limited to 50 percent or lower unless physical distance standards can be achieved with higher occupancy.
 Outdoor attractions are also limited in capacity by social distancing and the ability of the attraction to clearly monitor attendance in the outdoor space. - 6.
 Attendance by reservation or advance ticketing is strongly encouraged to control guest entry and exit to comply with physical distancing. - 7.
 Physical distancing of 6 feet minimum throughout the attraction. - 8.
-Clearly marked 6-foot spacing marks and/or signage throughout the attraction, along entrances, hallways, restrooms and all exhibits.
+Clearly marked 6-foot spacing marks throughout the attraction, along entrances, hallways, restrooms and all exhibits.
 Frequently touched indoor/outdoor exhibits or any exhibit that would not allow physical distancing should be closed. - 9.
-Hand sanitizers available at or adjacent to entrances to the attraction, restrooms and in employee work areas, or soap and running water readily accessible to staff and customers and marked locations. - 10.
+Hand sanitizers available at entrances to the attraction, restrooms and in employee work areas. - 10.
 Elimination of self-service stations including water fountains, unless touchless.
 Nothing prohibits the serving of bottled water. - 11.
-Sanitize customer areas through-out the attraction with EPA-registered disinfectant, including but not limited to: entry and exit points, and tables or chairs open to the public.
+Sanitize customer areas through-out the attraction with EPA-registered disinfectant, including but not limited to: entry and exit points, and tables or chairs open to the public. - 12.
+Post cleaning log documents on line and at the entrance documenting cleaning of all public areas (inclusive of counter tops, door handles, waiting areas, etc.) at least every 2 to 3 hours.